-The council is upgrading 17,000 street lights to energy-efficient LEDs from October 2016.
+The council is upgrading 17,000 street lights to energy-efficient LEDs over the next three years.

-The three-year project will be carried out by Peterborough Highway Services, a 10-year partnership between Peterborough City Council and Skanska for the provision of highway maintenance services.
+The project is being carried out by Peterborough Highway Services, a 10-year partnership between Peterborough City Council and Skanska for the provision of highway maintenance services.

 LED street lighting is designed to direct light downwards on to the road, reducing light pollution into properties.
 It also produces less carbon than conventional street lighting.